 Central Bank of Iceland economic forecasts

-The chart below shows the Central Bank’s most recent inflation forecast.
+The chart shows the Central Bank’s most recent inflation forecast, together with the confidence intervals.

 The chart below shows the Central Bank’s most recent GDP growth forecast.